Bloody Sunday (1972): Artistic reaction

 Brian Friel's 1973 play The Freedom of the City deals with the incident from the viewpoint of three civilians.

 Irish poet Seamus Heaney's Casualty (published in Field Work, 1981) criticises Britain for the death of his friend.

 The Irish rock band U2 commemorated the incident in their 1983 protest song "Sunday Bloody Sunday".

-Christy Moore's song "Minds Locked Shut" on the 1996 album Graffiti Tongue is about the events of the day and names the dead civilians.
+Christy Moore's song "Minds Locked Shut", on the 1996 album Graffiti Tongue is about the events of the day and names the dead civilians.

-The events of the day have been dramatised in two 2002 television films, Bloody Sunday (starring James Nesbitt) and Sunday by Jimmy McGovern.
+The events of the day have been dramatised in two 2002 television films: Bloody Sunday (starring James Nesbitt) and Sunday by Jimmy McGovern.

 The Celtic metal band Cruachan addressed the incident in a song "Bloody Sunday" from their 2002 album Folk-Lore.

-Willie Doherty, a Derry-born artist, has amassed a large body of work which addresses the troubles in Northern Ireland.
-"30 January 1972" deals specifically with the events of Bloody Sunday.
+Willie Doherty, a Derry-born artist, has amassed a large body of work addressing the Troubles in Northern Ireland.
+30 January 1972 deals specifically with the events of Bloody Sunday.

-In mid-2005, the play Bloody Sunday: Scenes from the Saville Inquiry, a dramatisation based on the Saville Inquiry, opened in London, and subsequently travelled to Derry and Dublin.
+In mid-2005, the play Bloody Sunday: Scenes from the Saville Inquiry, a dramatisation based on the Saville Inquiry, opened in London and subsequently travelled to Derry and Dublin.
 The writer, journalist Richard Norton-Taylor, distilled four years of evidence into two hours of stage performance at the Tricycle Theatre.
 The play received glowing reviews in all the British broadsheets, including The Times: "The Tricycle's latest recreation of a major inquiry is its most devastating"; The Daily Telegraph: "I can't praise this enthralling production too highly… exceptionally gripping courtroom drama"; and The Independent: "A necessary triumph".

 In October 2010, T with the Maggies released the song "Domhnach na Fola" (Irish for "Bloody Sunday"), written by Mairéad Ní Mhaonaigh, Moya Brennan, Tríona Ní Dhomhnaill and Maighread Ní Dhomhnaill on their T with the Maggies album.